stuurpropje/bdacaII-2026-elean/README.md

 ---

 ## Usage
 The seperate modules in [`libraries/`](./libraries/) can be used as follows.
 Include python3 or python depending on local installations of python.
 Generally speaking, when constructing the environment through Conda, this should be `python`.
+The Wikipedia modules can be freely used, but the BGG and eBird access modules require API keys to access them.

+Doing the following would initiate data collection for a specified module at a specified end point:
 ```bash
 cd libraries
 python module_name.py